 Top 5 Ingredients: Turkey, Turkey Necks, Whole Sardines, Turkey Hearts, Turkey Livers

 Serve your dog a raw-food diet that offers all the nutritional benefits he needs.
 This unique blend of raw, freeze-dried dog food is hormone-free and low in sodium.
-It contains high-quality protein, calcium supplement, and omega fatty acids for dog’s optimal health and growth.
+It contains high-quality protein, calcium supplements, and omega fatty acids for dog’s optimal health and growth.